 DSG has hired ERA Planning and Environment with Burbury Consulting to progress the design and approval of the works associated with creating a new sealed car park to accommodate five standard vehicles and one larger vehicle.
 It will ensure a sealed entry and exit off the Tasman Highway, and include a three-metre length of walking track from the car park to the entrance of the beach and rock bollards to contain vehicle access to the greater reserve.

-The draft Environmental Impact Statement (EIS) has been prepared in accordance with PWS advice.
+The draft Environmental Impact Statement (EIS) was prepared in accordance with PWS advice.
 The proposal will address the existing use of the informal carpark, improve visitor safety, and control the risk of environmental harm to sensitive coastal dune vegetation.

 Public consultation period begins